coreyjs/nhl-api-py/README.md

 # NHL-API-PY

+# This is now broked due to the NHL updating their API.
+Work is in progress to update this lib.

 NHL-api-py is a Python package that provides a simple wrapper around the NHL API, allowing you to easily access and retrieve NHL data in your Python applications.